iotaledger/hornet/README.md

 In this repository you will find the following branches:

 - `develop`: default branch where all development will get merged to.
 This represents the next iteration of the node.
-- `shimmer`: this branch contains the latest released code targeted for the [shimmer network](https://shimmer.network)
+- `staging`: this branch contains the latest released code targeted for the [shimmer network](https://shimmer.network)
-- `mainnet`: this branch contains the latest released code targeted for the [IOTA mainnet](https://iota.org)
+- `production`: this branch contains the latest released code targeted for the [IOTA mainnet](https://iota.org)

 ---